lextm/jekyll-theme-chirpy/_posts/2008-11-9-snmp-design-steve-s-week.md

 When you navigate to Manager.cs, probably you find it confused to see two Walk methods there, the classic one and a new SteveWalk.
 It is amusing that Steve tried to enhance it but rather create a new method instead of deleting mine.
 I guess it is because he did not find a unit test case there to guarantee his should not break anything existing.
 Therefore, a new Work Item is added so a new case may be added to test about Walk.
 Oh if I had applied TDD everywhere, it would be this confusing today.
 So sorry, guys.
 I can confirm here that Steve is going to delete the classic one soon and then the confusion will go away.

 I really start to think about things beyond TwinTower lately because there are still so many pieces ahead.
-For example, the Compiler and Browser “separation and integration”, SNMP v3 packets, agent side, and so on.
+For example, the Compiler and Browser "separation and integration", SNMP v3 packets, agent side, and so on.
 I think it is even possible to build the Compiler and Browser based on Visual Studio Shell or SharpDevelop in order to provide a modern MIB editor to attract users.
 But that will take a longer time to achieve certainly.

 Stay tuned and see you next weekend.